fgvieira/ngsF/examples/README.md

     N_IND=20
     cat testF.indF.saf | hexdump -v -e "$((2*N_IND+1))/8 \"%.10g\t\"\"\n\"" | perl -na -e '$sum=0; $sum+=exp($_) for @F; next if($sum==0); for $i (0..$#F){$frq[$i]+=exp($F[$i])/$sum}; END{$tsum+=$_ for @frq; $_/=$tsum for @frq; print join("\t",@frq)."\n"}' > testF.indF.saf_sum

-Please note that FST estimation with inbreeding cannot use a joint-SFS as a prior and therefore alternative methods, like those used for folded data in [ngsPopGen](https://github.com/mfumagalli/ngsPopGen), should be used.
+Please note that FST estimation with inbreeding cannot use a joint-SFS as a prior and therefore alternative methods should be used.